1936 24 Hours of Le Mans: Disruption and cancellation

-Throughout the mid-1930s, France had been undergoing major political upheaval – as had much of Europe, as opinions became more polarised to fascist and communist groups.
+Throughout the mid-1930s, France had been undergoing major economic and political upheaval – as had much of Europe, as opinions became more polarised to fascist and communist groups.
 Unemployment, inflation, class inequality and military friction with Germany all contributed to the violent unrest.
 In the general election in May, it was the popular Front coalition of leftist parties that swept into power under Léon Blum.

 The second mass general strike occurred on 26 May to pressure the new government to pass sweeping reforms.
 Over two million workers from all over the country, including from the automobile factories, walked off the job for better work conditions.
 The strikes spread until five million workers were involved.
 However, there were no major riots.
 Ettore Bugatti was shut out of his own factory at Molsheim and the new car for the ACF could not be readied in time for Le Mans.
 At the occupied Renault plant there were 25,000 strikers who were kept in high spirits by a fine Senegalese men's choir.

-By the time the government was able to negotiate a settlement it was 7 June.
+By the time the government was able to negotiate a settlement it was 7th June.
 This was only three days before the nominal start of race-scrutineering.
 Faced with fuel shortages and the prospect that many entrants, and spectators, would be unable to get transport, accommodation or even food for the event, the ACO therefore announced that the race would be postponed.
 There was also the issue of having sufficient workers to prepare the public roads used for the circuit and getting officials and marshals to run the event.

 They approached the AIACR with several rescheduled dates – the following weekend, and the first weekend of August.
 However, both weekends were vetoed by the Royal Automobile Club (RAC) who had their own "international" (albeit minor) events on at the same times.
 The AIACR was swayed by the British group and blocked the submissions.
-Without any other potential options, the ACO officially cancelled the Le Mans race on 23 June.
+Without any other potential options, the ACO officially cancelled the Le Mans race on 23rd June.

+Georges Durand, General-Secretary of the ACO, wrote:

+"I know that we have many friends in neighbouring countries who will be filled with astonishment and indignation by this setback for the 24 Hours and will draw the conclusion that things are going badly for France.
+It takes little more to compromise the reputation of a people in the opinion of foreigners and to alienate sympathy."

 The French Grand Prix was held just five days later, run to the new formula.
 Raymond Sommer and Jean-Pierre Wimille won the 8-hour race with the new Bugatti Type 57G ahead of four Delahayes.
 In mid-July, Spain erupted in civil war, and abruptly motorsport was not important for an anxious and nervous Europe.
 The new French works teams would have to wait a year to test themselves against the proven experience of the Alfa Romeo and Lagonda privateers.